nanarojas/Image-Comparison-Tool-Adris/README.md

-# Images similarity calculator Tool
+# Images similarity calculator Tool :robot:
 This tool receives a CSV file as its main input to process.
 The CSV file must contain 2 columns (image1 and image2) with the corresponding file path of the images to compare per row.
 The creation of the input CSV file is a manual process, the tool user will need to manually create it.